-This program can be taken as part of the students' graduate studies at either the masters or doctoral level as a concentration.
-Students already with a bachelors, masters, or doctoral degree can enroll in the program for a certificate in substance abuse counseling.
-In either case, admission is through the schools admissions process and a personal interview with the Program Director.
+This program may be taken as a concentration as part of the students' graduate studies at either the master's or doctoral level.
+Students already with a bachelor's, master's, or doctoral degree may enroll in the program for a certificate in substance abuse counseling.
+In either case, students apply through the Admissions Department and have a personal interview with the Program Director.